Miami man injured in one-vehicle accident

 Devin T. Wilson, 22, was admitted to Freeman Hospital in stable condition with trunk, internal and leg injuries, the patrol said.

-Wilson was eastbound on OK-10C around 1:30 a.m. when his vehicle departed the roadway to the right, striking a road sign, and hitting a concrete bridge rail., going over the bridge railing down into a ravine, the patrol reported.
+Wilson was eastbound on OK-10C around 1:30 a.m. when his vehicle drove off the roadway to the right, striking a road sign, and hitting a concrete bridge rail, going over the bridge railing down into a ravine, the patrol reported.

 The report showed Wilson’s condition and the cause of the collision are under investigation.